AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 | amountLoaned    | Double        | The amount loaned                         |
 | loanReturnDate  | LocalDateTime | The date and time that the loan is due by |

-The `LoanList` class then calls the `Ui` class to print a acknowledgement message in the form of the `toString()` method of the `Loan` class.
+The `LoanList` class then calls the `Ui` class to print an acknowledgement message in the form of the `toString()` method of the `Loan` class.

 ![AddLoanSequenceDiagram](diagrams/loan/AddLoanSequenceDiagram.png)

 ##### 2.1.3 Delete Loan Feature
 The Delete Loan feature enables the users to delete a loan.
 The `Ui` class takes in the user input.
-This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index using the `parseDeleteLoanCommand` method. `Parser` then calls the `deleteLoan()` method of the `LoanList` class which calls the `Ui` class to print a acknowledgement message using the `toString()` method of the `Loan` class before deleting the `Loan` at the given index.
+This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index using the `parseDeleteLoanCommand` method. `Parser` then calls the `deleteLoan()` method of the `LoanList` class which calls the `Ui` class to print an acknowledgement message using the `toString()` method of the `Loan` class before deleting the `Loan` at the given index.
 Below is the relevance of these attributes:

 | Class Attribute | Variable Type | Relevance                              |
 |-----------------|---------------|----------------------------------------|